maodou1203/test-research-group/content/publication/zhang-blind-2022/index.md

 ---
 title: Blind Dual Watermarking Scheme Using Stucki Kernel and SPIHT for Image Self-Recovery
 authors:
+- admin-QiyuanZhang
+- admin
+- admin-TongLiu
+author_notes:
-- Qiyuan Zhang
+- ""
-- Xiaochen Yuan
+- "corresponding author"
-- Tong Liu
+- ""
 date: '2022-01-01'
 publishDate: '2024-01-12T13:02:32.842796Z'
 publication_types:
 - article-journal
-publication: '*IEEE Access*'
+publication: "in *IEEE Access* [SCI, JCQ Q2]"
 doi: 10.1109/ACCESS.2022.3204865
 abstract: In this paper we propose a blind dual watermarking scheme using Set Partitioning in Hierarchical Trees (SPIHT) and Stucki Kernel halftone technique for the tamper